gcampes/ember-tabs/README.md

 <!-- app/templates/custom/controllername -->
 {{foo}}
 ```
 With the above code, what would be displayed in the tab would be `bar`.
-This is a very simple example, just to show that the `controller` `tab` binding is possible.
+This is a very simple example, just to show that the `controller` and `tab` binding is possible.

 ##### Options